DevonDeRaad/nmel.ceyx/readme.md

 *   All input and output files plus code for making a species tree can be found in the folder named [SNAPP](https://github.com/DevonDeRaad/nmel.ceyx/tree/main/snapp).
 *   A detailed walk-through of the process can be viewed [here](https://devonderaad.github.io/nmel.ceyx/snapp/execute.snapp.html).
 *   The process of constructing a log-lineage through time (LTT) plot based on the maximum clade credibility tree, and simulating the null distribution of LTT plots based on a pure-birth model can be viewed [here](https://devonderaad.github.io/nmel.ceyx/snapp/LTT.plots.html).
+*   During the peer review process, reviewers raised concerns that the early burst pattern we recovered could be a product of idiosyncracies in the MCMC approach.
+To investigate this possibility, we repeated the entire procedure (generating the SNAPP tree and assessing the resulting emirpical LTT plot against simulations) 9 times using 3 different downsampling schemes, each repeated three times.
+All of these trees consistently converged and generated the same pattern, giving us confidence in the robustness of this key result.
+Please view this whole investigation here: [https://devonderaad.github.io/nmel.ceyx/snapp/verify.snapp.results/verify.snapp.results.html](https://devonderaad.github.io/nmel.ceyx/snapp/verify.snapp.results/verify.snapp.results.html).

 ### Testing for gene flow
 *    All input and output files from running the program [Dsuite](https://github.com/millanek/Dsuite) can be found in the folder called [dsuite](https://github.com/DevonDeRaad/nmel.ceyx/tree/main/dsuite).